deltaDNA/tutorial-chilliconnect/README.md

 # Cloud Based CRM
 There may be occasions when you want to modify the game or personalize the player experience remotely in a server autoritative manner.
 You can do this by making deltaDNA Engage Campaign requests from your ChilliConnect Cloud Code and using the response to update some aspect of the game.

-A typical scenario might involve a Cloud Code Event Script communicating with the deltaDNA decision point campaign API to retrieve Ad placement info, IAP promo information.
+A typical scenario might involve a Cloud Code Event Script communicating with the deltaDNA decision point campaign API to retrieve Ad placement or IAP promo information.

 However, we will show a more complex example to demonstrate additional commumication steps.
 * The game client will call a ChilliConnect Cloud Code script.